MehmetAliAlpergun/Frame-Player/README.md

 Simple video player with jpg frames

 # Demo
-You can open demo in [here](https://mehmetalialpergun.github.io/Frame-Player)
+You can view live demo in [here](https://mehmetalialpergun.github.io/Frame-Player)